orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

 taken over Vancouver, Canada.
-Once the four two-band images imagery\_HH imagery\_HV imagery\_VH imagery\_VV were merged into a single four complex band image imageryC\_HH\_HV\_VH\_VV.tif, the following commands were used to produce the LL and LR images :
+Once the four two-band images imagery\_HH imagery\_HV imagery\_VH imagery\_VV were merged into a single four complex band image imageryC\_HH\_HV\_VH\_VV.tif, the following commands were used to produce the LL and LR images:

 ::